 Enzymes are substances that make life possible.
 They are needed for every chemical reaction that takes place in the human body.
 No mineral, vitamin, or hormone can do any work without enzymes.
 Our bodies, all of our organs, tissues, and cells, are run by metabolic enzymes.
 They are the manual workers that build our body from proteins, carbohydrates, and fats, just as construction workers build our homes.
 You may have all the raw materials with which to build, but without the workers (enzymes) you cannot even begin.2

-Enzymes are proteins that turn a cell into a highly developed miniature factory working within a highly ordered system.
-To date, over 2,000 enzymes have been identified..3 Working inside the arteries are 98 distinct enzymes, each with its particular job to do.
-No one has yet been able to determine how many enzymes control the heart, brain or liver..4 Enzymes initiate countless reactions within the cell, halt them when necessary, alter the shape of molecules, produce new combinations or eliminate ones that already exist.
+4 Enzymes initiate countless reactions within the cell, halt them when necessary, alter the shape of molecules, produce new combinations or eliminate ones that already exist.
 However, they themselves never suffer damage or undergo any changes.
 Having performed the needed tasks, they are ready to undertake new duties.

 Enzymes function like catalysts: They accelerate chemical reactions without actually taking part in them.
 To better understand this concept, we need to understand just what catalysis is.
 In an environment where no enzymes are present, intense conditions—for example, extreme heat or highly acidic or alkaline conditions, and large amounts of what's known as activation energy are needed to break down a substance.
 In the laboratory, the production of activation energy depends on very critical conditions, of which the most important is high temperature.
 Yet inside the cell, thousands of reactions all take place at the same time and activation energy cannot be provided by way of body temperature, since the high temperatures needed would completely damage all other functions taking place within the cell.
 A cell exposed to high heat will lose all its cytoplasm and moreover, heat would break down the hydrogen bonds, have a negative impact on DNA replication and disable many other systems within the cell.
 It is therefore impossible for the activation energy constantly required in the cell to be provided through heat.
 Enzymes are therefore essential for reactions to take place inside living organisms without the need for a rise in temperature, because they reduce the amount of activation energy such reactions need.
 Catalysis is the name given to the process performed through the reduction in this energy.
-5

 Enzymes are catalysts that accelerate chemical reactions without actually taking part in them.
-In a matter of moments, they enable tasks that can be carried out only under intensive laboratory conditions and using enormous energy.
+In a matter of moments, they enable tasks that can be carried out only under intensive laboratory conditions and using enormous energy. |

-Enzymes perform catalysis by establishing temporary unions with the molecules they interact—but do not react—with.
-This temporary union weakens existing chemical bonds and allows new ones to form, allowing for a low level of energy to be used in order for the reaction to take place.6 In this way, enzymes accelerate the reactions they participate in by a factor of 1 million to 1 trillion times, in comparison to uncatalyzed reactions.7 In just one second, a single enzyme molecule may catalyze tens of thousands of identical molecules.
+7 In just one second, a single enzyme molecule may catalyze tens of thousands of identical molecules.
 Processes that chemists can perform only with the aid of high temperatures, reagents and special equipment, are undertaken so easily and regularly by enzymes, with no need for any acids, special apparatus, extreme temperatures or long periods of time.
 They carry out their functions flawlessly in a fraction of a second by producing a very low level of heat.
 These special proteins process fats, alter the structure of sugar, break down starch, form new nutrients, expel wastes and purify the blood.
-At the same time, they assist in delaying ageing, increase the resistance of the immune system, strengthen the memory and eliminate carbon dioxide from the lungs.8
+At the same time, they assist in delaying ageing, increase the resistance of the immune system, strengthen the memory and eliminate carbon dioxide from the lungs.

 Enzymes are like special assistants, constantly working to keep a person alive, and are essential to the working of all bodily functions.
 For that reason, the complex functions—and indeed, the very presence—of enzymes both represent major problems for the theory of evolution, which maintains that all of life's structures came into being in stages spontaneously, through a series of random genetic changes.
 But evolutionists' claim that life developed by chance starts from the assumption that the original structures were "simple" ones.
 However, modern medicine encounters new complexities regarding the human body with every passing day, further expanding the list of difficulties that evolutionists are unable to resolve.
 New discoveries constantly invalidate the 19th-century theory of evolution, which was invented in order to oppose the fact of creation.
 Aware of this significant fact, the Cambridge University evolutionists Malcolm Dixon and Edwin C. Webb provide the following definition of enzymes, one of the major stumbling blocks confronting the theory of evolution:

 Enzymes enter reactions in various forms, and as a result, they give rise to new products.
 They process fats, break down starch and form new nutrients.
-Enzymes are special helpers that work to keep human beings alive.
+Enzymes are special helpers that work to keep human beings alive. |

 The whole subject of the origin of enzymes, like that of the origin of life, which is essentially the same thing, bristles with difficulties.
-We may surely say of the advent of enzymes, as Hopkins said of the advent of life, that it was the most improbable and the most significant event in the history of the universe.9
+We may surely say of the advent of enzymes, as Hopkins said of the advent of life, that it was the most improbable and the most significant event in the history of the universe.

 What Dixon and Webb describe as "difficulties" are the complexities and perfections that evolution cannot account for.
 Evolution can offer no explanation for enzymes' mind-boggling complexity.
 Because the sole Creator of this sublime work is Allah, and He creates all things in a perfect manner.
 Frank Salisbury, an evolutionist and biologist, expresses this extraordinary complexity in enzymes—for which evolutionists are unable to account—thus: